TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 14/2 Samuel 14.27.md

 ---

-And unto Absalom there were born three sons, and one daughter, whose name was Tamar: she was a woman of a fair countenance.
+To Absalom there were born three sons, and one daughter, whose name was Tamar: she was a woman of a beautiful face.